 AEDT works by first defining a network of reference points to measure noise at ground level around the airport.
 Flight tracks and aircraft performance profiles are created within the program based on operational conditions.
 AEDT then selects the shortest distance from each flight track to each reference point and computes the noise exposure generated by each aircraft operation.
 Adjustments are applied for airport climate and environmental characteristics, atmospheric acoustical attenuation, aircraft thrust variations, and time of operation.
 Night-time operations, those occurring between the hours of 10:00 p.m. and 7:00 a.m., are attributed a 10-decibel penalty (perceived as twice as loud).
 The noise exposure levels for each aircraft are then summed at each reference point to provide a day-night average noise level (DNL).
 DNL is a 24-hour logarithmic average sound level expressed in A-weighted decibels (dBA), as approved by the FAA.
 The cumulative noise exposure levels at all reference points are then used to plot noise exposure contours for selected DNL values and superimposed onto a base map.
-Noise contours generated by the AEDT represent outdoor noise levels for a single aircraft event.
+Noise contours generated by the AEDT represent outdoor noise levels and depict generally expected average daily noise exposure at a relative location rather than noise levels for a single aircraft event.
 Noise exposure on any one day may be greater or less than the average day.